Strike action: Variations

 A jurisdictional strike in United States labor law refers to a concerted refusal to work undertaken by a union to assert its members' right to particular job assignments and to protest the assignment of disputed work to members of another union or to unorganized workers.

+A rolling strike refers to a strike where only some employees in key departments or locations go on strike.
+These strikes are performed in order to increase stakes as negotiations draw on and to be unpredictable to the employer.
+Rolling strikes also serve to conserve strike funds.

-A student strike has the students (sometimes supported by faculty) not attending schools.
-In some cases, the strike is intended to draw media attention to the institution so that the grievances that are causing the students to "strike" can be aired before the public; this usually damages the institution's (or government's) public image.
+A student strike involves students (sometimes supported by faculty) refusing to attend classes.
+In some cases, the strike is intended to draw media attention to the institution so that the grievances that are causing the students to strike can be aired before the public; this usually damages the institution's (or government's) public image.
 In other cases, especially in government-supported institutions, the student strike can cause a budgetary imbalance and have actual economic repercussions for the institution.

 A hunger strike is a deliberate refusal to eat.
 Hunger strikes are often used in prisons as a form of political protest.
 Like student strikes, a hunger strike aims to worsen the public image of the target.

 A "sickout", or (especially by uniformed police officers) "blue flu", is a type of strike action in which the strikers call in sick.
 This is used in cases where laws prohibit certain employees from declaring a strike.
 Police, firefighters, air traffic controllers, and teachers in some U.S. states are among the groups commonly barred from striking usually by state and federal laws meant to ensure the safety or security of the general public.

 Newspaper writers may withhold their names from their stories as a way to protest actions of their employer.

-Activists may form "flying squad" groups for strikes or other actions to disrupt the workplace or another aspect of capitalism: supporting other strikers or unemployed workers, participating in protests against globalization, or opposing abusive landlords.
+Activists may form "flying squad" groups for strikes or other actions, a form of picketing, to disrupt the workplace or another aspect of capitalist production: supporting other strikers or unemployed workers, participating in protests against globalization, or opposing abusive landlords.